Be the star of any party or get-together with these amazingly easy and delicious Mini Cannoli Cups! A real crowd-pleaser!

-- 2 tbsp. granulated sugar
+- 2 tablespoons granulated sugar

-- 1/2 tsp. vanilla
+- 1/2 teaspoon vanilla extract

-- 3 tbsp. turbinado sugar (raw sugar)
+- 3 tablespoons turbinado sugar (raw sugar)

-- 1 tsp. ground cinnamon
+- 1 teaspoon ground cinnamon

 - 1/4 cup miniature semisweet chocolate chips or finely chopped pistachios

-- Additional powdered sugar
+- additional powdered sugar

-- Preheat oven to 425°F.
+- Preheat the oven to 425°F.